Are Your Suppliers Sending the Information You Need to Comply with FSMA 204?

 Consider Standardizing Workflows Across All Commodities – Not Just for Foods on the FTL

 Lastly, consider using the same data collection workflows for all your commodities, not just the ones on the Food Traceability List.
 It’s likely the list will grow in the future, so you will already be prepared if you start collecting this data now.
 It’s also more efficient to collect the same data across your organization rather than asking your employees to use two different workflows.

-See If You’re Prepared for Rule 204
+See if You’re Prepared for FSMA 204

 This material is for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.